 [Abstract]

-Research on contemporary riots finds either a backlash against the forces responsible for the riots or an increase in the salience of the issuResearch on contemporary riots finds either a backlash against the forces responsible for the riots or an increase in the salience of the issues raised by the rioters.
+Research on contemporary riots finds either a backlash against the forces responsible for the riots or an increase in the salience of the issues raised by the rioters.
 These competing effects are often difficult to unpack.
-We study the effect of rightwing antisemitic riots in France in the midst of the Dreyfus Affair on the 1898 elections.
+We study the effect of rightwing antisemitic riots in France in the midst of the Dreyfus Affair on the 1898 election.
 Combining historical municipal-level election data and novel information on the location of the riots, we find two main effects: 1) a backlash against the political forces responsible for the violence (a decline in electoral support for extreme right candidates); and 2) an increase in support for antisemitic candidates on the extreme left.
-These results contribute insights the consequences of political violence, suggesting that riots against an ethnic minority can have several and contrasting electoral implications, and that these effects already existed in the early years of democratic politics.
+These results suggest that riots against an ethnic minority can have multiple and contrasting effects, mobilizing voters both for and against the perpetrators of the violence, and that these effects need not be driven by media or political party framing.

 Anglicans, Dissenters and Electoral Behavior in 19th century Great Britain (with Carles Boix and Guillem Riambau)